 - Documentation for keeping all the data in one place

-- Issue tracker for tracking and managing issues
+- The issue tracker for tracking and managing issues

 - Time tracking of the workday for billing clients